Menu

 Life Expectancy with HIVSignificantly improved with HAART, potentially up to 70 years

-HIV Coverage by InsuranceVaries by provider, with some offering fair terms and pricing
+HIV Coverage by InsuranceVaries by the provider, with many offering fair terms and pricing

-Requirement of HIV TestDepends on individual cases and the insurer’s policy
+Requirement of HIV TestIt depends on individual cases and the insurer’s policy

 Impact of HIV on Existing PolicyThere is no need to inform the insurer if diagnosed after buying the policy